Juan-Duran-TP/calculator/README.md

-This is an exercise for unit testing.
+This is an exercise for unit testing with Jest.

-Demonstrate Unit Testing by creating a calculator in Node
+This is to demonstrate Unit Testing by creating a calculator in Node.

+Make sure to have npm and Jest

+To run the test, use:
+npm run test